What is Bike Sharing?

 Why are we doing this?

 The Melbourne Bike Share’s mission is to build a safer, fairer and greener transport system for all Victorians.
 Melbourne Bike Share is part of the Department of Transport’s focus on delivering transport improvements to Victoria.
 Bike sharing is a more sustainable, healthy, and community-based transport option.
+Our bike hire service in Melbourne makes it easy to explore the city in a healthy and affordable way.

 What are the objectives of Melbourne Bike Share?